Occupy Cal: November 9 protest and police response

 On November 9, 2011, students and professors at UC Berkeley participated in a series of "teach-outs" around campus, a noon rally and march.
-Approximately 1,500 demonstrators attended the days' events.
+Approximately 1,500 demonstrators attended the day's events.
 The march route included a Bank of America location adjacent to campus.
 Not long after demonstrators set up seven tents in front of Upper Sproul Plaza in the mid-afternoon, law enforcement officials from UC Berkeley Police, the Alameda County Sheriff's Office and other UC Police officers in riot gear arrived to remove the tents.
 Protesters linked arms to form a human chain in front of the tents to prevent officers from dismantling the encampment.
 Police used 36-inch riot batons to "jab" and push back the protesters and to break the human chain.

 Video footage of the afternoon confrontation shows police using batons and dragging two protesters by the hair, one of whom was UC Berkeley English professor Celeste Langan.
 39 protesters, including Professor Langan, were arrested for charges including "resisting and delaying a police officer in the performance of their duties and failure to disperse when given a dispersal order."
 Robert Hass, a UC Berkeley professor of poetry and former United States Poet Laureate, wrote about the police response in a November 19 New York Times opinion piece entitled "Poet-Bashing Police":